eric-clayton/trash-track/README.md

 # trash-track

-### A web-application to track trash bins and recycling bins.
+## A web-application to track trash bins and recycling bins.

-*Note that you will need to have [Node.js](https://nodejs.org) installed.
+*Note that you will need to have Node.js installed (This project uses v14.17.6).
 It is recommended that you install it using nvm: [unix](https://github.com/nvm-sh/nvm#installing-and-updating) / [windows](https://github.com/coreybutler/nvm-windows).*

 ## How to work on the code